OlivierGeorgeon/osoyoo/docs/overview/Part_2_Easy_to_Read_Python_Control_of_Robot.md

 In order to compile the project software, we must make sure that our Arduino IDE has access to it.

--The Arduino IDE should be open on your desktop/laptop computer.
+- The Arduino IDE should be open on your desktop/laptop computer.

--Go to File, Preferences and note the location of your Sketchbook.
+- Go to File, Preferences and note the location of your Sketchbook.
 On my computer it is:

 c:\Users\howar\OneDrive\Documents\Arduino  (<--note: this is for my PC; yours will be different!!)

--In the cloned project repo we now have to look for Arduino sketch files (i.e., 'ino' file extension).
+- In the cloned project repo we now have to look for Arduino sketch files (i.e., 'ino' file extension).
 We see this in the subfolder 'petitcat_arduino'.
 Thus we copy 'petitcat_arduino' to the Sketchbook location which in my case is c:\Users\howar\OneDrive\Documents\Arduino

--In the Arduino IDE, now click File, Sketchbook -- you will see the choice of "osoyoo" which when you click will bring up "petitcat_arduino".
+- In the Arduino IDE, now click File, Sketchbook -- you will see the choice of "osoyoo" which when you click will bring up "petitcat_arduino".

 ![findino](findino.png)

--Select "petitcat_arduino" and it will open the Sketch "petitcat_arduino" within Arduino IDE.
+- Select "petitcat_arduino" and it will open the Sketch "petitcat_arduino" within Arduino IDE.

 ![petitcatide](petitcatide.png)